langchain-ai/langchain/README.md

 - **`langchain-community`**: Third party integrations.
   - Some integrations have been further split into **partner packages** that only rely on **`langchain-core`**.
 Examples include **`langchain_openai`** and **`langchain_anthropic`**.
 - **`langchain`**: Chains, agents, and retrieval strategies that make up an application's cognitive architecture.
 - **[`LangGraph`](https://langchain-ai.github.io/langgraph/)**: A library for building robust and stateful multi-actor applications with LLMs by modeling steps as edges and nodes in a graph.
+Integrates smoothly with LangChain, but can be used without it.

 ### Productionization:
 - **[LangSmith](https://docs.smith.langchain.com/)**: A developer platform that lets you debug, test, evaluate, and monitor chains built on any LLM framework and seamlessly integrates with LangChain.